20+ Emotion Recognition APIs That Will Leave You Impressed, and Concerned

 16: AlchemyAPI

 The Alchemy API scans large chunks of text to determine the relevance of keywords and their associated negative/positive connotations to get a sense of attitude or opinion.
 You can enter a URL to receive a grade of positive, mixed, or negative overall sentiment.
 Though it’s more for defining taxonomies and keyword relevance, the tool does offer an overall sentiment evaluation for the document.
 Check out the demo or Sentiment Analysis API docs.
+In 2015, the company was acquired by IBM.

 17: Bitext